Nontuberculous mycobacteria: Taxonomy

 The number of identified and cataloged NTM species has been increasing rapidly, from about 50 in 1997 to over 125 by January 2007.
 The surge is mainly due to improved isolation and identification techniques.

-Even with these new techniques, though, the Runyon classification is still sometimes used to organize the mycobacteria into categories.
+Even with these new techniques, though, the Runyon classification is sometimes used to organize the mycobacteria into categories.

 Epidemiology

-NTM are widely distributed in the environment, particularly in wet soil, marshland, streams, rivers and estuaries.
-Different species of NTM prefer different types of environment.
+NTM are widely distributed in the environment, particularly in wet soil, marshland, streams, rivers, and estuaries.
+Different species of NTM prefer different types of environments.
 Human disease is believed to be acquired from environmental exposures.
 Unlike tuberculosis and leprosy, animal-to-human or human-to-human transmission of NTM rarely occurs.

 NTM diseases have been seen in most industrialized countries, where incidence rates vary from 1.0 to 1.8 cases per 100,000 persons.
 Recent studies, including one done in Ontario, Canada, suggest that incidence is much higher.
 Pulmonary NTM is estimated by some experts in the field to be at least ten times more common than TB in the U.S., with at least 150,000 cases per year.

 Most NTM disease cases involve the species known as Mycobacterium avium complex or MAC for short, M. abscessus, M. fortuitum and M. kansasii.
 M. abscessus is being seen with increasing frequency and is particularly difficult to treat.

 Mayo Clinic researchers found a three-fold increased incidence of cutaneous NTM infection between 1980 and 2009 in a population-based study of residents of Olmsted County, Minnesota.
 The most common species were M. marinum, accounting for 45% of cases and M. chelonae and M. abscessus, together accounting for 32% of patients.
 M. chelonae infection outbreaks, as a consequence of tattooing with infected ink, have been reported in the United Kingdom and the United States.

-Rapidly growing NTMs are implicated in catheter infections, post-LASIK, skin and soft tissue (especially post-cosmetic surgery) and pulmonary infections.
+Rapidly growing NTMs are implicated in catheter infections, post-LASIK, skin and soft tissue (especially post-cosmetic surgery), and pulmonary infections.